ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 Although sages of the past could not teach their wisdom in terms of the brain, working with these key circuitries – to transform, heal and redeem suffering, and to seek and embody true goods and genuine happiness – has always been at the heart of humanity's great philosophical, religious, spiritual and contemplative traditions.

-Those are topics that I address, in a small but hopefully useful way, on the next page,&nbsp;[Cycles of Suffering, Healing & Happiness](/the-brain/cycles/).
+Those are topics that I address on the next page,&nbsp;[Cycles of Suffering, Healing & Happiness](/the-brain/cycles/).